MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/smb/voice/what-to-buy.md

 - Microsoft Teams
 ---

-# What do I need to purchase to use Business Voice?
+# What do I need to purchase to use Microsoft 365 Business Voice?

-## Business Voice license
+## Microsoft 365 Business Voice license

-If someone in your organization wants to make or receive phone calls to or from an external phone number, they need a Business Voice license.
-A Business Voice license gives them all the features they need to make or receive phone calls, host audio conferences, and more.
-Users who don't need to make or receive phone calls to or from external phone calls just need Teams; they don't need a Business Voice license.
+If someone in your organization wants to make or receive phone calls to or from an external phone number, they need a Microsoft 365 Business Voice license.
+A Microsoft 365 Business Voice license gives them all the features they need to make or receive phone calls, host audio conferences, and more.
+Users who don't need to make or receive phone calls to or from external phone calls just need Teams; they don't need a Microsoft 365 Business Voice license.
 For example, you might have 10 factory employees and 5 office employees.
 The factory employees only need to call other employees within your company.
 The office employees need to call other employees, and they also need to make and receive phone calls to and from suppliers, partners, and customers.
-In this case, only the 5 office workers would need a Business Voice license.
+In this case, only the 5 office workers would need a Microsoft 365 Business Voice license.

+If you want to know which features are included with Microsoft 365 Business Voice, take a look at [Microsoft 365 Business Voice Service Description](https://docs.microsoft.com/office365/servicedescriptions/microsoft-365-business-voice-service-description).

-To buy Business Voice licenses, sign into the [admin center](https://admin.microsoft.com/Adminportal/Home#/homepage), click on **Billing**, and then **Purchase services**.
+To buy Microsoft 365 Business Voice licenses, sign into the [admin center](https://admin.microsoft.com/Adminportal/Home#/homepage), click on **Billing**, and then **Purchase services**.

 ## Calling Plans